 Does your husky bury his head into a small cushiony pocket between you and the couch?
 This behavior is more common than most people think.
 This article will explain why huskies do this and what it means.

 This is a common behavior often seen in the wild, and it’s called “denning.”
 By hiding their head and sometimes even part of their body, a husky creates a feeling of safety and security, especially when they’re resting or sleeping.
 It’s just their way of getting cozy and feeling secure!

 Why Do Huskies Bury Their Heads Into You

 Dogs are denning animals.
-This means they create “dens” in order to protect themselves and their pack, and well, just feel safe, warm, and secure.
+This means they create dens to protect themselves and their pack, and well, just feel safe, warm, and secure.

-Of course, your husky is safe anyway, but this behavior is deeply ingrained into him so it will still show itself today.
+Of course, your husky is safe anyway, but this behavior is instinctual and is still something owners will see.

 Aside from the main reason discussed above.
 It also suggests you have a good relationship with your husky.

 Physical contact and positioning himself close to you is a sign of affection in anyone’s book.
 So we’re counting it here too!

 The fact that your husky is burying his head into you means you are very comforting to him and he feels safe around you.

 This suggests you’ve done a great job at raising him, and this is his way of showing you that he trusts you and can rely on you.